 Light, Space, and the Weight of a Factory Past

-Converted industrial sites have become a particular currency in Beijing dining, and Jing Yard earns its reputation as one of the more considered examples.
+Converted industrial sites have become a particular currency in Beijing dining, and Jing Yard is one of the more considered examples.
 A heritage factory site transformed into a tree-lined recreational complex, it provides the kind of breathing room rare inside the second ring road.
-The Tasty House occupies this complex with a room shaped by a skylight set into the gable wall and glass doors that track the light across the day — a design gesture that nods to the building's industrial skeleton without leaning on it.
+The Tasty House occupies this complex with a room shaped by a skylight set into the gable wall and glass doors that track the light across the day, a design gesture that nods to the building's industrial skeleton without leaning on it.
 Natural light at this scale changes how food reads on a table, and it changes how a meal feels.
 That physical setting isn't incidental: it frames everything that follows.

 A Menu That Maps a Region's Breadth